python/mypy/mypyc/doc/dev-intro.md

   byte code always has some interpreter overhead, which slows things down.

-* Mypyc compiles classes to C extension classes, which are generally more efficient than normal Python classes.
-They use an efficient, fixed memory representation (essentially a C struct).

 * Mypyc doesn't let you arbitrarily monkey patch classes and functions in compiled modules.
 This allows *early binding* -- mypyc statically binds calls to compiled functions, instead of going through a namespace dictionary.
 Mypyc can also call methods of compiled classes using vtables, which are more efficient than dictionary lookups used by CPython.

+* Mypyc compiles classes to C extension classes, which are generally more efficient than normal Python classes.
+They use an efficient, fixed memory representation (essentially a C struct).
+This lets us use direct memory access instead of (typically) two hash table lookups to access an attribute.

 * As a result of early binding, compiled code can use C calls to call compiled functions.
 Keyword arguments can be translated to